Ransomware

 How can organizations protect themselves?

-According to Verizons Data Breach Investigations Report (DBIR), stolen credentials and phishing emails are the top two ways how ransomware finds its way into an organization.
+According to Verizon’s Data Breach Investigations Report (DBIR), stolen credentials and phishing emails are the top two ways ransomware finds its way into an organization.
 Desktop sharing software was involved in 40% of all breaches [3].
-Training employees in regards to these social engineering patterns can raise the bar for threat actors significantly, not to mention locking down remote desktop and email protocols.
+Training employees in regards to these Social Engineering patterns can raise the bar for threat actors significantly, not to mention locking down remote desktop and email protocols.

 Harden your Assets